ProjectDebbie/Multinomial_classifier/README.md

 # Multinomial_classifier

 This repository was created by Clarence Lépine, a Master student from the UPC Barcelona, and contains the work that was done during her Master Thesis Project.
-The project was entitled "AUTOMATED TEXT CLASSIFICATION USING MACHINE LEARNING – APPLIED TO AN ABSTRACTS CORPUS OF 3D PRINTING FOR BIOMEDICAL APPLICATIONS".
+The project was entitled "TEXT CLASSIFICATION OF BIOMATERIALS ABSTRACTS AND INFORMATION EXTRACTION FROM THE 3D PRINTING LITERATURE FOR BIOMEDICAL APPLICATIONS USING MACHINE LEARNING ALGORITHMS".

 The objectives of the project are the following:
 - Create a new 3D printing testing set using manual curation from Pubmed